isaacbernat/presentations/optimise/notes.md

 Measure timings and check correctness of results:
 - v0 Baseline.
-The code could be improved but is not horrible, right?
-I mean, it even uses gcd from math instead of naively implementing it.
+The code could be improved but it is not horrible, right?
+I mean, it even uses a counter with the result instead adding the triplets to a list and returning the length.

-# TODO switching from a custom function to the gcd library is probably a good optimisation "per se" (don't reinvent the wheel, etc.).
-Should probably add it, rearrange v numbers and recalulate times/stats.
+- v1 Don't reinvent the wheel.
+If the functionality needed can be found in a trusted library it's probably a good idea to try that first before reimplementing it (and not just for performance reasons): before) def euclidean_gcd(a, b): while (b != 0): t = b b = a % b a = t return a after) from math import gcd

-- v1 Function specialisation.
+- v2 Function specialisation.
 Overly generic functions tend to be more expensive than specific ones.
 Exponentiation is generic and expensive.
 Squaring is specific and cheap: before) "x ** 2 + y ** 2 == z ** 2" after) "x * x + y * y == z * z"
 # TODO Maybe display some disassembly snippets to show that the generated code is quite different?